top of page

 • 2024: Outdoor Education Australia (OEA), Outdoor Health Australia (OHA), Nature Based Outdoor Network of South Australia (NBONSA) joined OCA.

-All board positions remain voluntary.
-In 2025, OCA is expected to appoint its first paid staff members to carry out the grant funded review of the AAAS.
+• 2025: Paddle Australia joined OCA, OCA appointed its first paid staff member to carry out the grant funded review of the AAAS.

 shutterstock_1613662924.jpg